• Home

 • Enable the transfer of knowledge between regions

-• Promote exchanges between EU and regional experts on innovation, regulatory changes, societal challenges
+• Promote exchanges between EU and regional experts on innovation, regulatory changes, and societal challenges

 • Support interregional cooperation